pimoroni/unicorn-hat/examples/README.md

 width,height=unicorn.get_shape()
 ```

-Explicitly seting the rotation to 0 let user of your code adapt it to their orientation.
+Explicitly setting the rotation to 0 let user of your code adapt it to their orientation.
 Forcing the brightness to 0.4 is for safety.
 Always use get_shape after having decide on the rotation.

 If you code use properly width and height, it should adapt to current and futur geometry.